-Typically, mixed spice is used to flavour the biscuits, but in this version, I've used a combination of mixed spice and allspice, as I find it gives the best flavour.
+Traditionally, mixed spice is used to flavour the biscuits, but in this version, I've added a touch of allspice too, to give them an extra layer of flavour.

 👩🍳 Love a biscuit with your cup of tea?
 Try my easy oatmeal cinnamon cookies too!